Glutamic acid

-Glutamic acid (symbol Glu or E; the ionic form is known as glutamate) is an α-amino acid that is used by almost all living beings in the biosynthesis of proteins.
+Glutamic acid (symbol Glu or E; known as glutamate in its anionic form) is an α-amino acid that is used by almost all living beings in the biosynthesis of proteins.
 It is a non-essential nutrient for humans, meaning that the human body can synthesize enough for its use.
 It is also the most abundant excitatory neurotransmitter in the vertebrate nervous system.
-It serves as the precursor for the synthesis of the inhibitory gamma-aminobutyric acid (GABA) in GABA-ergic neurons.
+It serves as the precursor for the synthesis of the inhibitory gamma-aminobutyric acid (GABA) in GABAergic neurons.

 Its molecular formula is C_{5}H_{9}NO_{4}.
-Glutamic acid exists in three optically isomeric forms; the dextrorotatory L-form is usually obtained by hydrolysis of gluten or from the waste waters of beet-sugar manufacture or by fermentation.
+Glutamic acid exists in two optically isomeric forms; the dextrorotatory L-form is usually obtained by hydrolysis of gluten or from the waste waters of beet-sugar manufacture or by fermentation.
 Its molecular structure could be idealized as HOOC−CH(NH_{2})−(CH_{2})2−COOH, with two carboxyl groups −COOH and one amino group −NH_{2}.
 However, in the solid state and mildly acidic water solutions, the molecule assumes an electrically neutral zwitterion structure −OOC−CH(NH_{3}^{+})−(CH_{2})2−COOH.
 It is encoded by the codons GAA or GAG.

 The acid can lose one proton from its second carboxyl group to form the conjugate base, the singly-negative anion glutamate −OOC−CH(NH_{3}^{+})−(CH_{2})2−COO−.
 This form of the compound is prevalent in neutral solutions.
 The glutamate neurotransmitter plays the principal role in neural activation.
-This anion creates the savory umami flavor of foods and is found in glutamate flavorings such as MSG.
-In Europe it is classified as food additive E620.
+This anion creates the savory umami flavor of foods and is found in glutamate flavorings such as monosodium glutamate (MSG).
+In Europe, it is classified as food additive E620.
 In highly alkaline solutions the doubly negative anion −OOC−CH(NH_{2})−(CH_{2})2−COO− prevails.
 The radical corresponding to glutamate is called glutamyl.

+The one-letter symbol E for glutamate was assigned as the letter following D for aspartate, as glutamate is larger by one methylene –CH2– group.